salleaffaire/libav-examples/README.md

 sudo apt-get install libx265-dev libnuma-dev
 ```

-1.5 You might need to run this after installing all the needed codecs.
+1.5- You might need to run this after installing all the needed codecs.

 ```bash
 sudo apt-get install libunistring-dev
 ```
 see, [FFMPEG not building](https://askubuntu.com/questions/1252997/unable-to-compile-ffmpeg-on-ubuntu-20-04)

+1.5.5-

+In your home folder create a `ffmpeg_sources` folder and copy `ffmpeg-snapshot.tar.bz2` into it.

-2- From you home ($HOME) directory, execute the `fetch-build-install.sh` script.
+2- From your home ($HOME) directory, execute the `fetch-build-install.sh` script.
 For subsequent rebuilds, just run `build-install.sh`.

 When built, the artifacts should be in the `ffmpeg_build` folder.